Subfamily Heliconiinae.: A largely pantropical group, with one of the five tribes found in the Holarctic Region.

 Bicyclus dentata (male, underside)

-This species-group has 3 described species.
-Only one species has been recorded at Semuliki: safitza which is one of the more regularly trapped Bicyclus species.
-This species shows seasonal polyphenism in wing pattern between dry and wet season forms with respect to eyespot diameter size.
+Safitza species group.
+This species group has three described species.
+Only one species has been recorded at Semuliki: Bicyclus safitza, which is one of the more regularly trapped Bicyclus species.
+This species shows seasonal polyphenism in wing pattern (eyespot sizes) between dry and wet season forms.

 Bicyclus safitza (males and female, underside - dry season form)